chef/automate/components/docs-chef-io/content/automate/config_postgresql.md

 ```

 `checkpoint_timeout` is the maximum time between automatic WAL checkpoints.
 The valid range is between 30 seconds and one day.
 The default is five minutes (5min).
 Increasing this parameter can increase the amount of time needed for crash recovery.
 `max_wal_size` is the maximum size to let the WAL grow during automatic checkpoints.
 The default is 1 GB.
 Increasing this parameter can increase the amount of time needed for crash recovery.
-This parameter can only be set in the postgresql.conf file or on the server command line.
+This parameter can only be set in the PostgreSQL.conf file or on the server command line.
 `min_wal_size` can be used to ensure that enough WAL space is reserved to handle spikes in WAL usage, for example when running large batch jobs.
 If this value is specified without units, it is taken as megabytes.
 The default is 80 MB.

 ### Wal Keep Size